Hayden Pedigo

 Hayden Pedigo (born March 26, 1994) is an American avant-garde musician, politician, performance artist, and model.
 Much of his work has been informed and inspired by his upbringing and residence in the Panhandle of Texas.

-Life & Music
+Life and music

 Hayden Pedigo was raised in the West Texas city of Amarillo.
 It was his upbringing in—and embrace of—his home in the rural Texas Panhandle region that would eventually draw him national attention.
 At age 12, Pedigo decided he wanted to learn guitar, and his parents paid for lessons.
 Pedigo grew obsessed with the instrument, carefully studying to play like Stevie Ray Vaughan and Ry Cooder.
 As his skills grew, his influences would expand to include John Fahey, Robbie Basho, Daniel Bachman, and Mark Fosson—guitarists of the American Primitive Guitar style.

-Soon, the young Pedigo had moved on to studying European experimental acts such as Soft Machine and King Crimson, and jazz artists like Miles Davis and Pharoah Sanders.
+Soon, the young Pedigo had moved on to studying European experimental rock acts such as Soft Machine and King Crimson, and jazz artists like Miles Davis and Pharoah Sanders.